 If a leader is uncomfortable with the technology of social media, I think it is completely OK for communications, PR or marketing to put out their message.

 However, the key phrase here is that it has to be their own words and their voice.
-If the CEO is uncomfortable with actually posting on Twitter, Facebook, Instagram or LinkedIn, have them email out their thoughts to comms and let comms break down the message for each respective platform.
+If the CEO is uncomfortable with actually posting on Twitter, Facebook, Instagram or LinkedIn, have them email their thoughts to comms.
+Then comms break down the message for each respective platform.

 This way, the message is still coming directly from the CEO, and marketing is helping them distribute the message.

 I suppose I fundamentally disagree with the premise of the question that a leader has to be comfortable and confident in digital.

 We push people into this mentality that the whole world is on social media and therefore you need to be too.
 And I think it’s wrong.

 I am not comfortable and confident with my taxes.
 So I hire an accountant to do them.
 Me being uncomfortable with this is not inherently a deficit.
 It means I understand what I don’t know and outsource accordingly.
 I have zero desire to be comfortable and confident with learning tax law, and that is okay.
 I am not a dinosaur for feeling this way.

 Similarly, leaders should not be made to feel that something is wrong with them if they don’t want to become confident with digital.
 Not all agree that CEOs and executives should be using social media.